themouette/licpro-php-tp/src/3-implement-a-front-controller.markdown

 ## Complete GET Routes

-Complete get routes predefined in `app/app.php` file and create associated templates.
+Complete the `GET` routes predefined in `app/app.php` file and create the corresponding templates.

 You should be able to:

 * list locations under `GET /locations`;
-* display location with `id` under `GET /locations/id`;
+* display a location with `id` under `GET /locations/id`;

 When loading `http://33.33.33.10:81/` an error should appear.
 Let's fix this by implementing uFramework missing parts.

 ## Complete uFramework kernel

-Kernel is defined in `src/App.php` file and has been altered.
+The kernel is defined in `src/App.php` and has been altered.
 Complete the `registerRoute()` method.

 Complete `put()`, `post()`, and `delete()` methods as well.